How to Spend 2 Days in San Francisco

-Whether you’re planning a weekend getaway in the city or a short trip mid-week, we’ve got the best ideas to help you make the most of two days in San Francisco.
+Whether you’re planning a weekend getaway in the city or a short trip mid-week, we’ve got the best ideas to help you make the most of your 2 days in San Francisco.
 Keep reading to learn about our top picks for popular sights and local favorites!

-San Francisco is one of the top tourist destinations in the world and it can be overwhelming to plan your activities here, especially if you are only visiting for a few days.
+San Francisco is one of the top tourist destinations in the world and it can be overwhelming to plan your activities here, especially if you are only visiting San Francisco for two days.

 It’s a vibrant city with tons of culture, art, and food.
 And all surrounded by the beautiful natural landscape of Northern California!